 The Superintendent or designee shall monitor the progress of reclassified students to ensure their correct classification and placement.
 (5 CCR 11304)

-The Superintendent or designee shall monitor students for at least two years following their reclassification to determine whether the student needs any additional academic support is needed.
+The Superintendent or designee shall monitor students for at least two four years following their reclassification to ensure correct classification and placement and to determine whether any additional academic support is needed.

-Advisory Committee
+Advisory Committees